 What is CCleaner, and is it safe for your Mac?

 CCleaner has been on the cleaning tools market for a while.
-Still, many users hesitate whether it’s the right choice when it comes to decluttering their Macs.
+Still, many users hesitate about whether it’s the right choice when it comes to decluttering their Macs.
 CCleaner does have a pretty decent feature set, which helps users solve many problems with their Macs.
-But the question whether CCleaner is safe is still open.
+But the question of whether CCleaner is safe is still open.
 So, we decided to install the CCleaner software and test it to provide you with detailed answers about its functionality and safety.
-Keep reading to find out whether CCleaner is the right tool for you!
+Keep reading our CCleaner review to find out whether it is the right tool for you!

 What is CCleaner?